Synell/PERT-Maker/README.md

 ## Usage

-### Creating a PERT Diagram
+### Creating a PERT Chart

-By default, a new PERT diagram is created when you start the app.
-You can create a new PERT diagram by clicking on the "New" button in the "File" toolbar.
+By default, a new PERT chart is created when you start the app.
+You can create a new PERT chart by clicking on the "New" button in the "File" toolbar.

 <img alt="Default interface when opening the app" src="https://lh3.googleusercontent.com/drive-viewer/AJc5JmQMNStpD5p4D6paAA3PhMt8rpJhkfRR5kZnXEArZSlxPP2k7UeXsRUl_FzH_pTHReMsRR3NHvZGSRwYxUuZl6LZAp0ufg" />

-To start making a PERT diagram, you need to add some nodes.
+To start making a PERT chart, you need to add some nodes.
 You can add a node by right-clicking on the canvas.
 There, you can edit the properties of the node in the "Properties" tab.

 <img alt="Creating a node" src="https://lh3.googleusercontent.com/drive-viewer/AJc5JmSC1LMO9GkXR2YNidRLwjNVZbEnkB5OGhSiNw3qk3UIAybniz-2JJCUyzJan8INZxb5n-ivIul_ybaYslIRMDggXkgJEQ" />